dotnet/designs/accepted/2023/wasm-browser-threads.md

  - try to make it debugging friendly
  - implement crypto via `subtle` browser API
  - allow lazy `[DLLImport]` to download from the server
+ - implement synchronous APIs of the HTTP and WS clients.
+At the moment they throw PNSE.
  - allow calls to synchronous JSExport from UI thread (callback)

 <sub><sup>† Note: all the text below discusses MT build only, unless explicit about ST build.</sup></sub>